 Becoming a graphic designer takes hard work, dedication, and years of schooling.
 For many individuals with a natural talent for design, the exact pathway and layout to becoming a graphic designer remains obscure.
 Graphic design is a broad field that offers a variety of different career paths for a motivated design-minded individual.
 Yet, getting your foot in the door in these fields can present some challenges.

 In this article, we’ll outline how an individual with a talent for design can begin to build a career in graphic design.
-You might think that if you want to begin a career as a graphic designer then you must have professional design experience.
+You might think that if you are a student of a Construction Management college and you want to begin a career as a graphic designer then you must have professional design experience.
 However, transitioning to a career in design can be accomplished regardless of if you have professional experience.
 The first step in beginning a career of design is to learn the design skills and methods you’ll need to succeed in the real world.

 The Road to a Design Career